GiapKun/GiapKun/README.md

 # Hi there 👋
-👩🏻‍💻 I am a backend developer. <br>👩🏻‍🎓 I am currently studying Software Engineering at the Ho Chi Minh City University of Foreign Languages and Information Technology, Viet Nam. <br>
+👩🏻‍💻 I am a backend developer at The Mona. <br>👩🏻‍🎓 I am currently studying Software Engineering at the Ho Chi Minh City University of Foreign Languages and Information Technology. <br>
 <!--
 **GiapKun/GiapKun** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.